Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 - [ ] Add modal to explain the steps: <button class="btn btn-lg btn--cta btn--red" data-toggle="modal" data-target="#signUpModal">Start Now!</button>

 - [ ] Cookies notification if saving data to the browser?

+- [ ] Add contact page and report a bug
 ## BACKLOG (Highest priority is on top)
 - [ ] Ask questions to user to decide what should be shown or not